 Skiing is one of the most popular sporting holidays.
 The Skiing Industry in China revealed in its February 2017 White Paper an annual growth rate of 13.73% for ski resorts in China.
-China’s ski market is considered as one of the fastest growing markets in the world according to the president of Carving Ski Group Wu Bin: “The global markets are putting their attention on the development of China’s ski industry and global resources will continue to flow to the Chinese ski market”.
+China’s ski market is considered one of the fastest growing markets in the world according to the president of Carving Ski Group Wu Bin: “The global markets are putting their attention on the development of China’s ski industry and global resources will continue to flow to the Chinese ski market”.
 Also, this trend is helped by the Winter Olympics 2022, which will be held in Beijing.
-The government highly support the development of this market, targeting to fill the ski resorts with 300 million members so China can effectively represent Winter sports.
+The government highly supports the development of this market, targeting to fill the ski resorts with 300 million members so China can effectively represent Winter sports.

 Skiing is a question of social status

 This sport is a relatively new experience for a lot of people, and the Chinese’s growing middle-class consumers are searching for new experiences.
 Like horse riding and golf, skiing in China is representative of a higher social status.
 Chinese practice winter sports for both the pleasure of the activity and attending an activity typical of high society.
 Skiing became a collective and rewarding social activity just like shopping, for the proud of wearing well-known brand’s clothes with a logo that will for sure raise the admiration and envy of those around.